 Technology companies are still exploring ways to keep the robots tamper-proof: autonomous delivery service Starship Technologies, which rolled out delivery robots to George Mason University this year, installed alarms and locks to their robots to prevent tampering.

 Postmates isn't planning on swapping out delivery drivers for robots just yet.
 Instead, it wants to use the bots to bolster drivers' delivery routes.
+For example, a robot could collect an order from a restaurant and transport it to a driver waiting a couple blocks away.
 It currently makes 90% of deliveries by car, but half of those could be completed by walking, which would cut down on delivery time in crowded cities where traffic puts pressure on delivery windows.

 The biggest boon to Postmates' autonomous delivery success could be that it has worked with San Francisco supervisor Norman Yee and labor and advocacy groups that are creating a framework for roving robots.
 Postmates is no doubt advocating for policies that will buoy its future plans for the technology.